yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

     ![In the new query window, the query above has been entered, and in the results pane, the new Space Adventure game is highlighted.](media/ssms-query-game-table.png "SSMS Query")

-13. You are done using the Sql2008-<inject key="Suffix" /> VM.
+13. You are done using the <inject key="SQLVM Name" /> VM.
 Close any open windows and log off the VM.
 The JumpBox VM is used for the remaining tasks of this hands-on lab.

-{"mode":"full","isActive":false}